 The grind consistency that everyone is used to from a common 4-piece grinder will work with most vaporizers, but if you really want maximum performance you need to grind your herb even finer than that.

-These are pictures of the NewVape fine grinder, which is what I currently consider to be the best grinder for vaporizers:
+These are pictures of the NewVape fine grinder (use promo code VAPECRITIC for 10% OFF), which is what I currently consider to be the best grinder for vaporizers:

 I really can’t stress this point enough – I can almost guarantee that grinding finer will get you better results if you’re not doing it already, especially with a vape like the PAX.